 The cliche bodybuilding images of steak for breakfast and huge tubs of whey protein are not encouraging to a vegan with big body goals.
 And neither is constantly being told your vegan diet won’t give you enough protein to build muscle.
+Don’t let that put you off.

 Remember: The principles of healthy eating stay the same.